 Being diagnosed with Alzheimer’s disease could cause seniors to lose their sense of accomplishment and confidence.
 As a result, they may begin to isolate themselves, which could have a negative impact on their mental health and overall wellbeing.
-Here is a list of some mentally stimulating activities for seniors with Alzheimer’s, brought to you by the La Mesa, CA, elderly in-home care experts at Coast Care Partners.
+Here is a list of some mentally stimulating activities for seniors with Alzheimer’s, brought to you by the La Mesa, CA, home care experts at Coast Care Partners.

 1. Listening to Music

 Music can bring back old memories and stimulate the mind.
 Listening to a favorite band or singer could provide your loved one with hours of mental stimulation.
 If possible, find instrumental versions of your loved one’s favorite songs to make the activity less confusing and more relaxing.
 If your loved one enjoyed playing an instrument in the past, encourage playing again to stimulate his or her brain and enhance his or her memory.

 Living with Alzheimer’s disease doesn’t mean your loved one has to give up all of his or her favorite hobbies, including cooking.
 You can customize cooking activities to your loved one’s abilities while ensuring he or she remains safe at all times.
 Cooking can stimulate your loved one’s brain and stave off cognitive impairment while measuring out the ingredients, stirring up the mixtures by hand, and completing other tasks that do not require using knives and appliances.